pingidentity/pingdirectory-go-client/configurationapi/docs/AddDelegatedAdminAttributeCategoryRequest.md

 NewAddDelegatedAdminAttributeCategoryRequestWithDefaults instantiates a new AddDelegatedAdminAttributeCategoryRequest object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetDisplayName

-`func (o *AddDelegatedAdminAttributeCategoryRequest) GetDisplayName() string`

-GetDisplayName returns the DisplayName field if non-nil, zero value otherwise.

-### GetDisplayNameOk

-`func (o *AddDelegatedAdminAttributeCategoryRequest) GetDisplayNameOk() (*string, bool)`

-GetDisplayNameOk returns a tuple with the DisplayName field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetDisplayName

-`func (o *AddDelegatedAdminAttributeCategoryRequest) SetDisplayName(v string)`

-SetDisplayName sets DisplayName field to given value.

 ### GetSchemas